ParadoxialN3/Fedora-dots/README.md

 ZSH has my favorite prompt, autocompletion, and syntax highlighting, which you can setup with `apply.sh`

-`doom.sh` automates the process of installing DOOM Emacs as well as applying my configuration files on top of them (they just change some basic options, nothing fancy)
+`doom.sh` automates the process of installing DOOM Emacs (after its done put my configs and run `doom sync` in zsh or do it some other way idc)

 You can also take a look at my wallpaper, and my GNOME Extensions (There are a lot)